 New Homes Entering "High Risk" Zones in April 2019

-In 2018, FEMA performed a coastal study and released a preliminary map which is scheduled to become effective by April 5, 2019.
+In 2018, FEMA performed a coastal study and released a preliminary map which became effective as of April 5, 2019.
 An estimated additional 176 additional addresses could be added to the high-risk zone, although FEMA is still in the appeal resolution stage of releasing the map.
-View the pending (2019) FEMA Flood Zone Map to see which additional areas may be affected in the North Central neighborhood, highlighted in red.
-Notices will be sent to property owners when FEMA confirms the boundaries of the new map and when it will be published.
-In the meantime for more information, read the following informational handouts: Fact Sheet for Properties Newly Mapped Into-High Risk Areas and Map Changes & Flood Insurance: What Property Owners Need to Know.
+View the current (2019) FEMA Flood Zone Map to see which additional areas may be affected in the North Central neighborhood, highlighted in red.
+For more information, read the following informational handouts: Fact Sheet for Properties Newly Mapped Into-High Risk Areas and Map Changes & Flood Insurance: What Property Owners Need to Know.

 Formation of North Shoreview Assessment District

 In March 2018, City Council approved the formation of the North Shoreview Assessment District to fund a portion of levee and pump station improvements.
 This project, when construction is complete, is anticipated to revise the flood map and remove the newly-added areas above.
 In the meantime, property owners in the flood plain must still carry flood insurance.
-For any questions regarding the North Shoreview Flood Improvements assessment district, call Chris Passarelli at (650) 522-7367.
+For any questions regarding the North Shoreview Flood Improvements assessment district, call Public Works at 650-522-7300 or email: email@example.com.

 Informational Open House - November 2015